 Cooking your own food from the basic ingredients gives you the closest control over what you or your family eat.
-It allows you to avoid all those additives which are needed to make processed foods palatable.
+It allows you to keep the most closely to the food combining diet and it allows you to avoid all those additives which are needed to make processed foods palatable.

-Vegetables and fruit do not need any elaborate processing.
+Fresh meat, vegetables and fruit do not need any elaborate processing.
 Neither do starchy meals based on rice, potatoes and vegetables.
-Wheat whole-meal bread from the supermarket is of high quality and can form the basis for up to half your meals.
+Wheat whole-meal bread from the supermarket is of high quality and can form the basis for up to half your starch meals.

-If your diet does not include traditional pastry or cakes and biscuits it removes the need for a lot of elaborate processing equipment.
+The food combining diet does not include pastry or cakes and biscuits and so removes the need for a lot of elaborate processing equipment.
 A food mixer or processor is valuable if you plan to bake your own bread, and a grain mill is very useful for non-wheat flours for special diets.